 The Newtown Cultural Arts Commission will be sponsoring four classes through the Newtown Parks and Recreation Department beginning this month.
 Thanks to financial support from NCAC, the fee for two of the classes will be $20, and the fee for the other two classes is $25.
 Two classes of Drawing Mixed Media, to be held at Newtown Middle School, and Ballet Barre Workout and Broadway Tap, both at The Graceful Planet, will be the inaugural offerings of the Cultural Commission’s programming outreach.

-The next Saturday Pasta Dinner at Newtown United Methodist Church will take place on January 4 in the church’s fellowship hall.
-The public is invited to join church members for an evening of fellowship and community spirit.
-Dinner is served from 5 to 7:30 pm, and is then followed from 7:45 until 10:30 by a performance of bluegrass, country and folk music led by Roger Sprung & Friends.
+The next Saturday Pasta Dinner at Newtown United Methodist Church will take place on January 3 in the church’s fellowship hall, 92 Church Hill Road in Sandy Hook.
+The public is cordially invited to join church members for what has become an evening of fellowship and community spirit.
+Dinner is followed at 7:45 pm by a performance of bluegrass, country, and folk music played by Roger Sprung & Friends.

 Shortly before the second anniversary of 12/14, two busloads of people from Newtown and the surrounding area went to Washington, DC, for the Second Annual National Vigil for Gun Violence Victims at the Washington National Cathedral.
 Before they returned home, they left a gift of thousands of books for students of one elementary school.
 To #HonorWithAction, the group spent the morning before the December 11 vigil performing acts of kindness around Washington that had been organized through The Newtown Foundation.